The registration process:

 If your language competency and your knowledge of the French legal and fiscal systems are adequate, feel free to download the various forms needed to create a company in France by following this link.

-Otherwise, the CCI Ille-et-Vilaine and The World Trade Center Rennes Bretagne can offer assistance in English to foreign entrepreneurs who wish to create a business in the Rennes, Saint-Malo, Fougères, Vitré and Redon areas through soft landing and fast tracking packages (customized support to create a business in France).
+Otherwise, the CCI Ille-et-Vilaine and The World Trade Center Rennes Bretagne can offer assistance in English to foreign entrepreneurs who wish to create a business in the Rennes, Saint-Malo, Fougères, Vitré and Redon areas through soft landing and fast tracking packages.

 For information regarding investing in the Bretagne region, feel free to visit Bretagne Commerce International’s website specifically designed to help foreign entrepreneurs who wish to invest in Bretagne: www.invest-in-bretagne.org